suhabb/JsonQ/README.md

     - Use ``ctrl + space`` for suggestion.
     - Use `quick fix` for errors.
     ```
-      - GET DATA WHERE isVaccinated "Yes"
+      - GET DATA WHERE isVaccinated "Yes" END
-      - GET DATA WHERE firstName "Ami" AND gender "Female"
+      - GET DATA WHERE firstName "Ami" AND gender "Female" END
-      - GET COUNT WHERE isVaccinated "Yes" AND gender "Male"
+      - GET COUNT WHERE isVaccinated "Yes" AND gender "Male" END
-      - GET AVG "income" WHERE isVaccinated "No" AND gender "Female"
+      - GET AVG "income" WHERE isVaccinated "No" AND gender "Female" END
     ```

   4. After writing the query save the file, and you see that ```JSONQueryMain.java``` file gets created under ``/src-gen`` folder.
 Right click on this file and       run as main program.
 A java swing executable console displaying results open for each query.